This post was first published on 18 October 2019 and updated to include the latest information for 2021 remittance services in Singapore.

-To serve the ever increasing pool of foreigners in Singapore, the number and variety of companies providing remittance services have been growing.
+To serve the pool of foreigners in Singapore, the number and variety of companies providing remittance services have been growing.

 To send money overseas using one of these companies, you’ll first need to take the extra step of transferring the funds from your bank account to the money transfer company, or if you want to remit physical cash, you’ll have to do so at a physical branch.

 InstaReM is a Singapore-headquartered digital cross-border payments company that was started in 2014, with presence across Asia-Pacific, North America and Europe.
-InstaReM allows you, as an individual or business entity, to make money transfers internationally at a significantly lower cost than what it normally costs you via banks or traditional remittance companies.
+InstaReM allows you, as an individual or business entity, to make money transfers internationally.
+You can expect to pay at a significantly lower cost than what it normally costs you via banks or traditional remittance companies.

 You can send money overseas from Singapore (and 8 other countries/territories) to more than 55 countries across the world including China, India, Indonesia, The Philippines, Thailand, and the United States and Canada.

-To make transfers out of Singapore, there is a minimum transfer amount of $200.
-You can also refer the full list of InstaReM’s International Money Transfer Limits here, due to regulations in receiving countries that impose limits on the maximum inward remittances.
+To make transfers out of Singapore, there is a minimum transfer amount for individuals of S$100 or US$50.
+You can also refer to the full list of InstaReM’s International Money Transfer Limits here.
+There are limits on maximum inwards remittance amount too due to regulations in receiving countries.

-With processing fees of between 0.25% and 1%, with zero extra margins on the offered exchange rates, InstaReM has one of the lowest charges among money transfer companies in Singapore.
+With processing fees of between 0.25% and 1% (depending on the country), with zero extra margins on the offered exchange rates, InstaReM has one of the lowest charges among money transfer companies in Singapore.